Unicameral Bone Cyst

 • Usually undergo spontaneous regression

-For same photos without annotations, click here
+For this same photo without the arrow, click

-Simple Bone Cyst eMedicine Eu-Leong Harvey Teo and Wilfred CG Peh
+Simple Bone Cyst eMedicine Eu-Leong Harvey Teo and Wilfred CG Peh.